Isaac I Komnenos: Origin and early career

 The Byzantine Empire in the first half of the 11th century.

 Isaac was the son of Manuel Erotikos Komnenos, who reportedly served as strategos autokrator of the East under Emperor Basil II and defended Nicaea against the rebel Bardas Skleros in 978.
 His mother's name was Maria, about whom nothing else is known.
 Manuel's native language was Greek and modern scholarship considers the family to have been of Greek origin.
-It is said that the family name was derived from the city of Komne, near Philippopolis in Thrace.
+It is said that the family name was derived from the city of Komne, near Adrianople in Thrace (theme).
 Isaac was born c.
 1007.

 As Maria had died early, on his deathbed in 1020, Isaac's father commended his two surviving sons Isaac and John to the care of Emperor Basil II.
 According to Nikephoros Bryennios the Younger, the two children were raised with the utmost solicitude and the best tutors at the Stoudion monastery, with care taken to teach them military exercises and hunting.
 As soon as they came of age, Isaac and his brother joined the imperial bodyguard, the Hetaireia.

 At a young age, perhaps as early as 1025, Isaac married Catherine of Bulgaria (born c.
 1010), a daughter of Ivan Vladislav, the last Tsar of the First Bulgarian Empire.
 From c.
 1042 he held the post of stratopedarches of the East—likely denoting that he was domestikos ton scholon, commander-in-chief, of the eastern field army, but this title is not explicitly attested—and the ranks of magistros and vestes.
 He was dismissed by Empress Theodora in 1054, and replaced by her eunuch confidant, the proedros Theodore.